- "I am Trying to Get My Hair White Blonde. Which is the Best Bleach For Me?"

 - Then rinse and blow dry.

-- Check your hair, making sure it is still strong and has good elasticity.
+- Apply on the strand, & check it after, making sure it is still strong and has good elasticity.

 - At this stage it will still have some yellow in it.
 This is normal.

-- But then you now need to apply the Intense Pearl Blonde or Intense SIlver Blonde Toner.
+- Now you need to apply the Intense Pearl Blonde or Intense Sllver Blonde Toner.